jmbucknall/EZDSL/ezdsl.md

   As you can see, it's compact, explicit and runs very well.
-This is fine in a lot of cases, however when the tree is very large you may use up a lot of your processes stack space.
+This is fine in a lot of cases, however when the tree is very large you may use up a lot of your process' stack space.
 In 32-bit programming, this isn't too dire since the stack is so large (default 1MB), but in 16-bit programming you can easily get a stack overflow error where you literally run out of stack space.
 It's in the case where